-Carolina uses the Sustainability Indicator Management & Analysis Platform (SIMAP[®]) to calculate greenhouse gas emissions for campus.
+Carolina uses the Sustainability Indicator Management & Analysis Platform (SIMAP®) to calculate greenhouse gas emissions for campus.
 Through SIMAP's public reporting tool, anyone can search an institution and see a breakdown of total emissions and trends, along with climate commitments and goals.

-Additionally, visitors to the Sustainable Carolina website will find dashboards for energy efficiency, water use and waste generation on campus.
+Dashboards on energy efficiency, water use and waste generation on campus are also available on the Sustainable Carolina website.